Client: IBM Hybrid Cloud, Analytics Platform, Private Cloud

 DSX Local introduces the functionality to toggle to a file directory structure while exploring assets in a project, offering an alternative and familiar visual format for file searching.
 The concept allows users to toggle back and forth between views while "keeping their spot" in terms of larger file location.

 Data scientists and other users of DSX on desktop or the public cloud are more focused on experimentation and exploration, publicly sharing and discussing their work with collaborators.
 DSX Local users work with resources on-prem, and their work is not as accessible to others.
 Once a model (algorithm to deetermine insight based on data) has been tested and created, users must deploy it for function within their organization.
 DSX Local enables high level users (a cheif data scientist or administrator) to focus on model management and health at a glance.

 Once a model has been deployed, it's "health" refers to the accuracy it retains in use.
 A model management dashboard where users can oversee general health, take down or deploy existing models, as well as publish models and assets to the internal community page for their org.

 More to come after the GA of the model management dashboard in DSX Local.

 I'm incredibly thankful for my time at IBM.
-Between my 3-month training in Austin and deployment to my team in San Francisco, I've had the chance to get to know and work with some tremendously talented people, learn to embrace ambiguity and complexity in the thick of real world product releases, and dip my toe into the tech industry pool.
-I've even gotten to see our CEO a few times, eloquently explaining industry-first initiatives in quantum computing and machine learning with the elegant simplicity she might use to explain her signature headband.
+Between my 3-month training in Austin and deployment to my team in San Francisco, I had the chance to get to know and work with some tremendously talented people, learn to embrace ambiguity and complexity in the thick of real world product releases, and dip my toe into the tech industry.
+I've even gotten to see the CEO a few times, eloquently explaining industry-first initiatives in quantum computing and machine learning with the elegant simplicity she might use to explain her signature headband.
 More than anything, IBM has given me the confidence to believe I can play a role in collaborative problem solving, ship real solutions, and (above all) think.